AzinxtheOnix/a4-components-original/README.md

 Assignment 4 - Components
 ===

+## An Arcade Game Scoreboard
+Michael Lai (Link here dumbass)

+The first step in this project was to implement a fix to a3 in order to hook up OAuth to something.
+I also would improve the ui and add a CSS stylesheet.
+(Things from A3 I didn't get to do).

+After was the actual port to React.

+## Old Readme Below
+===

 Due: October 4th, by 11:59 AM.

 For this assignment you will re-implement the client side portion of *either* A2 or A3 using either React or Svelte components.
 If you choose A3 you only need to use components for the data display / updating; you can leave your login UI as is.